microsoft/VFSForGit/Atomic.md

 -   (If creating a file) Update the mode of the file

-This could result in scenarios where a partial placeholder appears in the virtualization root.
+This could result in scenarios where a incomplete placeholder appears in the virtualization root.
 The full set of failure modes is documented
 below: